A message from the Snoop team

-Snoop uses third-party cookies (meaning the cookies are provided by third parties and are not proprietary to Snoop) to track when you visit our website and what you look at.
-By understanding which areas of our website are the most popular and where visitors spend their time, we can improve the website performance for everyone.
+Snoop uses third-party cookies (meaning the cookies are provided by third parties and are not proprietary to Snoop) to track when you visit our app or website and what you look at.
+By understanding which areas of our app or website are the most popular and where visitors spend their time, we can improve the performance for everyone.

 We also use third-party cookies to allow us to:

-Find out whether our advertising encourages people to visit our website.
+Find out whether our advertising encourages people to download our app or visit our website.